featbit/featbit-java-sdk/README.md

-# JAVA Server Side SDK
+# FeatBit Server-Side SDK for Java

 ## Introduction

 This is the Java Server-Side SDK for the 100% open-source feature flags management platform [FeatBit](https://github.com/featbit/featbit).